rogerh2/SpheroidInvasionAnalysis/README.md

 1. **Open the Analyze Window**: Click on "Analyze" from the main menu.
 2. **Select Folder**: Click "Browse" to choose the folder containing the binarized images to be analyzed, choose either the masked or unmasked folder created in the prior step.
 3. **Enter Metadata**: Provide optional metadata for the analysis, such as experiment number or condition.
 4. **Run Analysis**: Click "Run Analysis" to start processing the images.
 Progress will be shown in a new window.
+The analysis will produce
-   - The analysis will provide the location of each pixel outside the initial boundary in radial coordinates in a frame rotated so that the x-y axes correspond to the directions of maximum and minimum invasion
+   - The location of each pixel outside the initial boundary in radial coordinates.
+   - The x-y axes correspond to the directions of maximum and minimum invasion.
-   - In addition to raw data, the code will produce the plots and mean statistics used in the corresponding paper.
-The raw data and plots for each spheroid will be stored in a corresponding folder inside the folder with the binarized images.
-The statistics and meta-data will be stored in a csv called "overall_summary.csv"
+   - Raw data, plots, and mean statistics used in the corresponding paper stored in a csv called "overall_summary.csv"
    - All metrics are calculated w.r.t the initial boundary

 ![Analyze window with progress bar.png](GUI%20instructional%20images%2FAnalyze%20window%20with%20progress%20bar.png)